franciscosucre/simple-router/README.md

 - **match(method, path):** Search if it exists a registered route with the given http method and path.
 Returns the route if exists and returns null if not.

-- **handle(req, res):** Executes the handler the route that matches the NodeJS request url and method.
+- **handle(req, res):** Executes the handler the route that matches the NodeJS IRequest url and method.
 This method is an integration for NodeJS Http servers.

 ## **How to test**